Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Experimental demonstration

-To quantify the imaging performance, we obtain the point spread function (PSF) by evaluating Eq.~\eqref{eq:smt_corrected} with a variable output position ${\bf r} = {\bf r}_{\rm in} + \Delta {\bf r}$ given a fixed input position ${\bf r}_{\rm in}$ on the sixth element: ${\rm PSF}({\bf r}) = I({\bf r}, {\bf r}_{\rm in})$; see Supplementary Sect.~VII.
-The PSFs of RCM, OCT, OCM, and VRM (Fig.~\ref{fig:image2d}i--l) have no discernible peak near $\Delta{\bf r} = 0$, indicating a complete failure to image.
-The speckled OCM PSF averages to be 70 dB below the peak PSF of a mirror without the brain tissue (Fig.~\ref{fig:image2d}n), so the signal (which is buried beneath the speckled background and not visible here) has been reduced by at least ten-million-fold due to multiple scattering.
-The PSF of SMT (Fig.~\ref{fig:image2d}m) exhibits a sharp peak at $\Delta{\bf r} = 0$ with 7-times the height of the tallest speckle in the background, showing we have not reached the depth limit (where the signal strength equals the background strength) of SMT yet.
+To quantify the imaging performance, we obtain the point spread function (PSF) by evaluating Eq.~\eqref{eq:smt_corrected} with a variable output position ${\bf r} = {\bf r}_{\rm in} + \Delta {\bf r}$ given a fixed input position ${\bf r}_{\rm in}$ on the sixth element: ${\rm PSF}({\bf r}) = I({\bf r}, {\bf r}_{\rm in})$; see Supplementary Sect.~VI.
+The PSFs of RCM, OCT, OCM, and VRM (Fig.~\ref{fig:image2d}i--l) have no discernible peak near $\Delta{\bf r} = 0$, consistent with their complete failure to image here.
+The speckled OCM PSF averages to be 70~dB below the peak PSF of a mirror without the brain tissue (Fig.~\ref{fig:image2d}n), so {the signal (which is buried beneath the speckled background and not visible here) has been reduced by at least ten-million-fold due to multiple scattering.} The PSF of SMT (Fig.~\ref{fig:image2d}m) exhibits a sharp peak at $\Delta{\bf r} = 0$ with 7-times the height of the tallest speckle in the background, showing SMT has not reached its depth limit (where the signal strength equals the background strength) yet.
 The SMT peak's full width at half maximum (FWHM) is 1.08 \textmu m, close to the mirror PSF's 0.93 \textmu m FWHM, demonstrating diffraction-limited resolution despite the overwhelming multiple scattering.
-To our knowledge, the depth-over-FWHM ratio of 910 here is the highest reported in the literature for imaging high-contrast targets inside or behind ex vivo biological tissue, which scatters about twice as much as in vivo tissue~\cite{2009_Kobat_OE}.
+To our knowledge, the depth-over-FWHM ratio of 910 here is the highest reported in the literature for imaging high-contrast targets inside or behind {\it ex vivo} biological tissue, which scatters about twice as much as {\it in vivo} tissue~\cite{2009_Kobat_OE}.